 Published Jun 2016

-Hauber AB, González JM, Groothuis-Oudshoorn CGM, et al. Statistical Methods for the Analysis of Discrete Choice Experiments: A Report of the ISPOR Conjoint Analysis Good Research Practices Task Force.
+Hauber AB, González JM, Groothuis-Oudshoorn CM, et al. Statistical methods for the analysis of discrete choice experiments: a report of the ISPOR Conjoint Analysis Good Research Practices Task Force.
 Value Health 2016;19(4):300-315.

 Conjoint analysis is a stated-preference survey method that can be used